zerodaycode/Zork/README.md

 # 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- This project it's largely inspired in the best `C++` build system ever created, obviously, the great [CMake](https://cmake.org/).
-We are users of `CMake`, and we will be in the future.
-Zork just aims to provide a more user-friendly ecosystem of playing
+- This project it's largely inspired in [CMake](https://cmake.org/)